-The PSA test is one of the earliest ways to detect prostate cancer.
-It is often done along with a DRE so your doctor can feel the prostate for any abnormalities in shape, size and texture.
+The PSA test is one way to detect prostate cancer.
+It is often done along with a digital rectal exam (DRE) so your doctor can feel the prostate for any abnormalities in shape, size and texture.
 A high PSA level may be a sign of prostate cancer but it also can be due to a urinary tract infection or prostatitis and benign prostatic hyperplasia, both of which are noncancerous conditions.

 What is a PSA test?

 A prostate-specific antigen (PSA) test measures the level of PSA in the blood.
 The prostate gland produces PSA, a protein that at an elevated level may be a sign of prostate cancer.
 A high PSA reading also may indicate noncancerous conditions such as inflammation of the prostate (prostatitis) and enlargement of the prostate (benign prostatic hyperplasia).